Early Parliamentary General Election Act 2019: Background

 On the weekend of 26 October 2019 the Liberal Democrats and the Scottish National Party proposed introducing a bill in the House of Commons to hold a general election on 9 December 2019.
 This proposal was initially rejected by the Boris Johnson government as a "gimmick", owing to a vote on an early election under the Fixed-term Parliaments Act 2011 (FTPA) which was to be held on 28 October 2019.

 Two previous attempts in September to get a favourable vote for an early election had failed, and the government said it would keep its options open should the third early election motion fail to pass.
 It did fail, as the required two-thirds majority was not achieved, leaving the government still unable to trigger an election.

 On 29 October, Prime Minister Boris Johnson introduced an election bill to the House of Commons to circumvent the FTPA and trigger a general election.
-Only a simple majority of MPs was needed for the Bill to pass.
+Only a simple majority of MPs and Lords was needed for the Bill to pass.
 The election date set in the Bill was Thursday, 12 December 2019.
-After amendments to change the proposed date were voted down, the Commons approved the Bill by a vote of 438 to 20.
-(Note: There was a difference between the official result of this division based on the Tellers' count and the number of Members' names recorded.
-Numbers below are based on the names recorded.)
+After amendments to change the proposed date were voted down, the Commons approved the Bill by a vote of 438 to 20, (Note: There was a difference between the official result of this division based on the Tellers' count and the number of Members' names recorded.
+Numbers below are based on the names recorded.) with the Lords agreeing to the Bill without a vote the following day.